bruceravel/demeter/documentation/Athena/plot/etc.rst

     the |chi| (k) spectrum.
 The k\ :sup:`1`-weighted spectrum is scaled up to be about the same size as the k\ :sup:`2`-weighted spectrum.
 Similarly, the k\ :sup:`3`-weighted spectrum is scaled down.
-This plot can also be made by right-clicking on the :button:`k,orange` button.
+This plot can also be made by right-clicking :mark:`rightclick,..` on the :button:`k,orange` button.

     .. _fig-k123plot:
     .. figure:: ../../_images/plot_k123.png